Maximum-Variance-Reduction Stratification for Improved Subsampling: Maximum-Variance-Reduction Stratification

-To reduce the computational cost, we choose a moderate value of $k$ that is much smaller than $n$ and abandon the uniformity requirement $\Q_N(S\in A_j)=\frac{1}{n}$.
+To lower the computational cost, we select a moderate value for $k$ such that $k \ll n$ and relax the uniformity requirement $\Q_N(S\in A_j)=n^{-1}$.
 Instead, we partition $\{S_i\}_{i=1}^N$ into $k$ strata, each containing an equal number of observations.
-This stratification scheme does not require checking the values of the $\pi_i$'s and has time complexity $O(N\log k)$ using a quickselect-based recursive algorithm.
-Note that the asymptotic variance decreases as $k$ increases, so choosing $k<n$ involves a trade-off between computational efficiency and estimation efficiency.
-We show in Section~\ref{sim} that even a small $k$ can lead to a substantial improvement of the estimation efficiency.
+This stratification scheme does not require evaluating the $\pi_i$'s and achieves a time complexity of $O(N\log k)$ via a divide-and-conquer algorithm analogous to quickselect algorithm~\citep{hoare1961algorithm}.
+By recursively locating the quantiles and partitioning the intervals, given the recursion depth as $O(\log k)$, the algorithm achieves a time complexity of $O(N \log k)$.
+Since the asymptotic variance decreases as $k$ increases, selecting $k<n$ involves a trade-off between computational and estimation efficiency.
+In Section~\ref{sim}, we show that even a small $k$ can yield a substantial improvement in estimation efficiency.